 In addition to protection of Aboriginal heritage under the LEP, The National Parks and Wildlife Act 1974 provides protection for Aboriginal objects (sites, relics, human remains and cultural material) and Aboriginal places.
 Under Section 90 of the NPW Act, it is an offence to knowingly destroy, deface, damage or desecrate, or cause or permit the destruction, defacement, damage or desecration of, an Aboriginal object or Aboriginal place, without the prior written consent from the Director-General of the DECC.
 It is also an offence, under Section 86 of the NPW Act, to disturb or excavate land for the purpose of discovering an Aboriginal object, or disturb or move an Aboriginal object on any land, without first obtaining a permit (Preliminary Research Permit, Excavation Permit, Collection Permit or Rock Art Recording Permit) under Section 87 of the NPW Act.
-Under Section 91 of the NPW Act, it is also a requirement to notify the Director-General of the DECC on its AHIMS Register.
+Under Section 91 of the NPW Act, it is also a requirement to notify the Director-General of the DECC of the location of an Aboriginal object.
+Identified Aboriginal items and sites are registered with the DECC on its AHIMS Register.